JMSPere/Back-end-REST-fizzbuzz/README.md

 ## Recommended steps for execution

+The path for opening the solution of the present project is  Fizzbuzz.DistributedServices\Fizzbuzz.DistributedServices.sln.
+The project has been coded using Visual Studio Community 2022.
 I strongly recommend to rebuild the solution before its execution and testing.
 This is due to the fact that some packages - later specified - may need to be installed.
 I also recommend to test the functionality of the application with postman or any other REST test suite.

 ## Stack